whiskeykilo/hackerone-to-threadfix/README.md

 HackerOne offers the ability to quickly export reports from a program via its API.
 This script takes HackerOne program data and converts it to a format that can be ingested by ThreadFix via their SSVL Converter tool.

+This tool is not supported or endorsed by HackerOne.

 ## Installation
 Python 3 recommended.